skupperproject/skupper-website/input/start/index.md

 # Getting started with Skupper

-## Overview

 To show Skupper in action, we need an application to work with.
 This guide uses an HTTP Hello World application with a frontend service and a backend service.
 The frontend uses the backend to process requests.
-In this scenario, the frontend is deployed in the `west` namespace, and the backend is deployed in the `east` namespace.
+In this scenario, the frontend is deployed in the `hello-world-west` namespace, and the backend is deployed in the `hello-world-east` namespace.

 <img style="margin: 2em; width: 80%;" src="/images/hello-world-entities.svg"/>